Humbucker: Combining two single-coil pickups

 Many instruments combine separate single-coil pickups in a hum reducing configuration by reversing the electrical phase of one of the pickups.
 This arrangement is similar to that of a humbucking pickup and effectively reduces noise.
-Examples of this include the Fender Jazz Bass, introduced in 1960, which has used a pair of single-coil pickups, one near the bridge and another one about halfway between the bridge and the neck—and many Stratocaster style guitars, which often have 3 pickups with the middle one reversed electrically and magnetically.
-The (usually) five-way selector switch provides two humbucking settings, using the reversed middle pickup in parallel with either the bridge or neck pickup.
+Examples of this include the Fender Jazz Bass, introduced in 1960, which used a pair of single-coil pickups, one near the bridge and another about halfway between the bridge and the neck, and many Stratocaster style guitars, which often have 3 pickups with the middle one reversed electrically and magnetically.
+The usual five-way selector switch provides two humbucking settings, using the reversed middle pickup in parallel with either the bridge or neck pickup.

 If the pickups are wired in series instead of parallel, the resulting sound is close to that of a normal humbucker.
-It is even closer to a humbucker-type sound if you put the coils closer together.
+It is even closer to a humbucker-type sound if the coils are placed closer together.

 Proprietary designs

 In 1957, Fender introduced a split pickup to its Precision Bass, where one coil is serving the E and A strings, and the other one the D and G strings.
-This configuration is often referred to as a "split coil" pickup, which should not be confused with the possibility of "coil-splitting" a regular humbucker as discussed above.
+This configuration is often referred to as a "split coil" pickup, which should not be confused with the possibility of "coil-splitting" a regular humbucker, as discussed above.
 Both coils see nearly identical extraneous electromagnetic disturbances, and since they are wired in humbucking fashion, can effectively cancel them.
-However, the majority of the sound signal of any single note will mostly be generated just by one of the coils, so that output level and tonal qualities are much closer to a regular single-coil pickup.
-The resulting "P-Style" pickup is usually regarded as the main ingredient of the "P-Bass" sound, and many variants of the design are being offered by many manufacturers.
+However, the majority of the sound signal of any single note will mostly be generated by just one of the coils, so that output level and tonal qualities are much closer to a regular single-coil pickup.
+The resulting "P-Style" pickup is usually regarded as the main ingredient of the "P-Bass" sound, and many variants on the design are offered by many manufacturers.
 The concept was later developed into G&L's "Z-coil" pickup, which is used for standard guitars such as their Comanche model.

 In 1985, Lace Music Products introduced the Lace Sensor pickup, which uses proprietary screened bobbins to reduce hum while preserving single-coil tone.

-In the early 1980s DiMarzio introduced replacement pickups for Stratocaster and Telecaster guitars.
+In the early 1980s, DiMarzio introduced replacement pickups for Stratocaster and Telecaster guitars.
 These were of the stacked humbucker design, where the lower pickup coil functions solely to cancel hum.

-The DiMarzio "Super Distortion" pickup, introduced in 1972, was the first after-market replacement guitar pickup.
-With its much-increased output compared to the humbuckers that came installed in guitars of the time, it became an instant favourite of many hard-rock guitarists, and it remains a popular choice for a pickup upgrade decades later.

-The "Super Distortion" is noteworthy for its trademarked looks: two uncovered cream coloured bobbins.
-Other manufacturers were since limited to selling pickups with two black bobbins, or in the "zebra" look: with one bobbin black and one bobbin cream.
-(Of course, they were still free to use wilder colours, but only in rare cases is such a choice regarded as befitting the look of any serious professional instrument.)